yashjakhotiya/kubeflow-gsoc-2020/README.md

 6. `tfjob-with-python-sdk.ipynb` - Jupyter Notebook which launches a [TFJob](https://www.kubeflow.org/docs/components/training/tftraining/).
 TFJobs are used
 for distributed training over a Kuberenetes backend.
 This notebook uses the Docker image built from the distributed version of our core training code.

+7. `tekton-pipeline-with-python-sdk.ipynb` - Jupyter notebook which bundles Katib hyperparameter tuning and TFJob distributed training into one Kubeflow pipeline with a Tekton backend

 ### Neural Machine Translation
 Based on another [Tensorflow tutorial](https://www.tensorflow.org/tutorials/text/nmt_with_attention), this machine learning task aims at translating Spanish text to English.
 Building on this tutorial, this sample hosts the following,
 1. `nmt_with_attention.py` - The core training code upon which all subsequent examples showing Kubeflow functionalities are based.